2010trophies.JPG

 Kyle - Solomon - Frankie

-Kyle proceeded to shoot a 33 on the front 9, quickly distancing himself from Frankie who made the turn with 36 and Solomon a 37.
+It was the final 18 holes and Kyle started off with a bang and proceeded to shoot a 33 on the front 9, quickly distancing himself from Frankie who made the turn with 36 and Solomon a 37.
 We hoped Kyle was now in the lead, but we couldn't be sure - no one would tell us how the two groups ahead of us were doing. . .

 Until we reached 16.

 Kyle made his first bogey on 13, putting him 4 under for the round through 15.
-We hoped Kyle had a solid lead but we found out that it was Trent two groups ahead of us, who was making the charge.
+We hoped that Kyle had a solid lead over the group ahead of us, but we found out that it was Trent - two groups ahead, who was making the charge.
 He was going into 17 at 5 under par.

-By now, the crowds following our group was growing in numbers and it looked like a PGA event.
-The cart path was lined with so many spectators: Kyle's first coach, Wesley Frances was there, Noah and his parents, fellow training friends Hogan and Hailey Jones with their father, Brian and so many of the golfers who were already done as well as US Kids officials and all the volunteers.
+By now, the crowds following our group was growing in numbers and it truly looked like a PGA event.
+The cart path was lined with so many spectators including Kyle's first coach, Wesley Frances , Noah and his parents, fellow training friends Hogan and Hailey Jones with their father, Brian and so many of the golfers who had already completed their rounds as well as US Kids officials and all the volunteers.
 I was so nervous that I didn't even think to take pictures of the final two holes, or how the spectators had gathered.

-Kyle kept his cool.
-He birdied the par-4 16th hole and made his way to the par-5 17th as Trent was playing 18.
-Kyle made a long tee shot but it landed in the rough and he put his 2nd shot just short of the green next to a tree.
-He had no choice but to punch it back to the fairway and his fouth shot landed on the front of the green.
-His par putt missed and now Kyle was back at 4-under.
+Kyle kept his cool, though.
+He birdied the par-4 16th hole to get to 5-under and made his way to the par-5 17th as Trent was playing 18.
+Kyle hit a long tee shot but it landed in the rough and he put his 2nd shot just short of the green next to a tree.
+He had no choice but to punch it back to the fairway and his fourth shot landed on the front of the green.
+His par putt missed and now Kyle was back to 4-under.
+But what was going on ahead?

 Jeff Goodwin volunteered to find out how Trent finished.
-It was a 67, 5 under after he bogied 18.
+It was a 67: he was 5-under after he bogied 18.
 We quickly did the math.
 Trent had started out the day 2 shots behind Kyle but now was only 1 shot back.

 So, it would come down to the final hole.
-Kyle had to par.
-A bogey meant a playoff and a double-bogey would be put Kyle in 2nd.
-As far as Kyle was concerned - that wasn't an option.
+Kyle had to make par or better after struggling on 17.
+A bogey meant a playoff and a double-bogey would put Kyle in 2nd.
+I had to believe that Kyle's temperment would carry him through - he had never been one to let a bad hole get him down and he'd been in pressure situations before.

-I felt like I could barely breathe, and completely forgot about my camera but Kyle was on.
-His tee shot was perfect: down the middle, leaving him just 92 yards to the flag.
+I felt like I could barely breathe, and completely forgot about my camera - but Kyle was in the zone.
+His tee shot was perfect: down the middle, leaving him just 92 yards to the flag; letting us all know that the bogey on 17 was a distant memory.

-Kyle's second shot was absolutely incredible, leaving him about 15 feet to the hole.
+His second shot was absolutely incredible - leaving him about 15 feet to the hole.
 I finally remembered my camera.

 winningputt.JPG